Are you currently looking for vegan options in the Dallas Fort Worth Airport (DFW)?

 Terminal E

-From what we can see, Terminal E does not have as many restaurants as the other terminals so fewer options to be vegan.
+From what we can see, Terminal E does not have as many restaurants as the other terminals so there are fewer options here.

 Many Auntie Anne’s pretzels are vegan (Original, Cinnamon and a few others) as long as you ask for them to be prepared with NO butter!